sloanyang/MyGieWiki/readme.txt

-This is (or was) giewiki release 1.17.2.
+This is (or was) giewiki release 1.18.0.

 Starting point:
 	http://giewiki.appspot.com

+Changes in release 1.18.0:
+	* Uses blobstore for uploaded files allowing files larger than 1MB to be uploaded.
+	* Fixes an incompatibility with App Engine SDK 1.7.7.

 Changes in release 1.17.2:
 	* This is a bugfix release: Trying to import tiddlers from libraries would fail if the '#' character was used in a tiddler title.